1.1 The regatta will be governed by the ‘rules’ as defined in the The Racing Rules of Sailing.

 Notices to competitors will be posted on the official notice board located in the lower Clubhouse.

 3. CHANGES IN SAILING INSTRUCTIONS

-Any change to the sailing instructions will be posted at the club and/or on this website before 1200 on the day it will take effect, except that any change to the schedule of races will be distributed to all members in good standing two weeks before it will take effect.
+Any change to the sailing instructions will be posted at the club and/or on this website before 1200 on the day it will take effect, except that any change to the schedule of races will be posted on the race blog two weeks before it will take effect.

 4. SIGNALS MADE ASHORE